 T2 (70 minutes).
 Jews for Jesus (JFJ): 1973 split from American Board of Missions to the Jews (AMJ, now Chosen People Ministries) over methodology, culturally acceptable confrontational style of evangelism, Western and Jewish styles of interaction as applied to evangelism, varied responses to JFJ from and acceptance by Evangelical churches, JFJ's organizational development (staffing, financial growth), collaboration among groups evangelizing Jews, Lausanne Consultation on Jewish Evangelism, issues over which groups disagree, acceptance of compatibility of Christianity with Jewish practices, rabbis' opposition to evangelism usually provides good publicity, Liberated Wailing Wall singing group, changes in organizational structure, international expansion, ministry in Russia, JFJ offices and leadership, litigation against JFJ and staff arrests, use of media for promotion, staff, philosophy and methodology, the role of women in JFJ (Susan Perlman as an example), the JFJ board (administrative, financial and policy oversight) and council (elected from JFJ staff to establish field strategy), joining staff as chaplain and instituting ombudsman role to assess needs of the staff and offices

-T3 (30 minutes).
+T3 (33 minutes, click to audio and link to the transcript of this tape).).
 (T2 continued) JFJ: aging staff, maintaining focus, reaching young people, threat to freedom of speech, growing polarization over who Jesus is, mass evangelism campaigns, wife's role, broadsiding, JFJ's emphasis on personal evangelism, issues (need for Jews to respond to the gospel, Bible's promises to Israel, Jewish converts retaining their Jewishness), JFJ's affirmation of biblical inspiration and value of Jewish culture, developing Jewish Christian music, God's provision of Moishe Rosen and JFJ, being a Gentile in a Jewish organization